audreyburk/comicka/README.md

       - Upload page and captions

     9. Bonus Features:
+      - Comments!
       - Improved search: by genre, creator, etc.
       - Bookmarking of readers' place in each comic
       - Creator styling of comic pages
       - Nested comments